ValHrt/Twitter_Analysis/README.md

 - **Issues**: It is possible that the search does not find a nickname that exists on Twitter.
 This is the case if the person has not tweeted enough (*e.g.: search on 50 tweets and the person has only tweeted 5 times*) or if he is in private mode.

-- Additional info: It may take several seconds to run the search, especially if you are searching on a large number of tweets.
+- **Additional info**: It may take several seconds to run the search, especially if you are searching on a large number of tweets.

 ![comparisonmodule](/readme_img/Comparison_Module.png)